j3rrywan9/scala-notes/Course1.md

 The `def` form is "by-name", its right hand side is evaluated on each use.

 There is also a `val` form, which is "by-value".

 The right hand side of a `val` definition is evaluated at the point of the definition itself.

 Afterwards, the name refers to the value.

+### Value Definitions and Termination

+The difference between `val` and `def` becomes apparent when the right hand side does not terminate.

 Recursive functions need an explicit return type in Scala.